-If you’ve considered learning how to start a lifestyle blog but don’t know exactly how to go about it, this is the guide for you!
-Stop considering and just do it.
-Starting a blog can be a great new hobby or even used as a way to expand your business presence online.
-It’s not expensive and quite easy for anybody (even those without much computer knowledge!) to set up.
+Starting a blog can be a great new hobby or even used as a way to expand your business presence online or earn money.
+It’s not expensive and quite easy for anybody to set up — even those without much computer knowledge.

 This beginner’s guide will walk you through the basic setup of a blog quickly and easily so you can jump right into creating posts.
 Let’s get started…